AntonMolchanov/sum-up/README.md

 Once you completed the list of pleasures, page is ready to implement daily _checklist feature_ in it.

-The schema of the page is looks like [that](./pleasures.png) But you should use Material UI components to implement it.
+The schema of the page is looks like [that](./pleasures.png) But you should use Material UI components only to implement it.

 X axis on the top - represents dates of the last week from Monday to Sunday.
 Y axis on the left - represents pleasures list.
 When user hover a particular Pleasure for 2-3 seconds - show a tooltip with Pleasure's description.